-A lumbar puncture is usually done to find out if your child has an infection of the lining or the fluid around their brain.
+Doctors will usually arrange a lumbar puncture to find out if your child has an infection of the lining or the fluid around their brain.
 A doctor inserts a needle in the lower back to get a sample of the fluid that moves around the brain and spine.

 Key points to remember